Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image189.png)

-Figure 140: An example of using images in domain elements
+*An example of using images in domain elements*

 ### Default settings